ReaLLMASIC/gLayout/blocks/composite/low_mismatch_4_channels_INA_EEG/Top Integrations/README.md

 The top-level integration connects the EEG front-end signal path through three stages of chopper switches (CsA, CsB, and CsB_) feeding into an instrumentation amplifier (INA), followed by another three-stage chopper switch set (CsC, CsB, CsA) and finally a switched-capacitor low-pass filter (LPF).
 Complementary clocks drive all chopper switches to ensure proper modulation and demodulation, suppressing low-frequency offsets and 1/f noise, while the INA amplifies the differential signal with high input impedance and low noise.
 The fully integrated digital clocks and precise timing enable a compact, low-power CMOS implementation that delivers a clean baseband EEG output ready for further processing.

+**NOTE** : You can run full integration analog circuit netlist (CS-INA-CS-LPF, complementary clk) + digital circuit netlist (Frequency divider) by accessing the .spice from the **Top Integration .spice Folder**.
+Both result, using PULSE as alternative from digital and using PWL from csv provided from the digital (OpenLane) netlist give the same gain result & waveforms.

 ## Schematic Design of 3 Chopper Switches Integration